-It contains only the core features that make it work, and it is simple as possible.
-It doesn’t mean creating a bad product and shipping out as soon as it’s developed to determine if there’s market – though it doesn’t not mean that either.
+It contains only the core features that make it work, and it is as simple as possible.
+It doesn’t however mean creating a bad product and shipping it out as soon as it’s developed to determine if there’s a market.

 How do I decide what core features to include in my software MVP?

 There are several methods out there that describe how to use MVP, and we’ve distilled them down for easier consumption.
 Perhaps the biggest issue with the concept of the MVP is that its definition and process are ambiguous, confusing even – so we’ve boiled it down to what you need to know.